jdvelasq/decision-analysis/README.md

-# DMAK: Decision Making Analysis Toolkit
+# Smart-Choice: Decision Making Analysis Toolkit

 What is it?
 ------------------------------------------------------------------------------------

-**DMAK** is a Python package for Decision-Making Analysis using decision trees.
+**Smart-Choice** is a Python package for Decision-Making Analysis using decision trees.
 **DMAK** allows the user to represent decision-making scenarios using different types of nodes in a decision tree.